jdansb/jdansb.github.io/README.md

 # Jhordan Silveira de Borba
 Welcome to my humble personal website.

 You may be interested in my [**personal projects**](https://jdansb.github.io/pessoais) or the [**list of tools**](https://jdansb.github.io/ferramentas) that I consider useful for a scientist.
 If you would like to know more about me, you can read my resume below.
-And if you're specifically interested in my quantum mechanics study material (under development) you can follow its current status [here](https://github.com/jdansb/jdansb.github.io/blob/main/Arquivos/DLC.pdf).
+And if you are specifically interested in my study material on econophysics (under development), you can follow its current status [here](https://github.com/jdansb/jdansb.github.io/tree/main/Econofisica).

 # CURRICULUM